Wondering what a cemetery tour is like? Take a look!

 Kelsey Sager as Malinda Hill casts an eerie figure as she waits for the tour to start at Lonesome Dove Cemetery on Nov.
 15, 2014.

 In 2019, Southlake Councilman Ronell Smith, his wife Rachel and their daughter Ali portrayed Bob Jones (1850-1936), Almeady Chisum Jones (1857-1949) and their daughter Eugie Jones Thomas (1885-1995).
 The tour was held in the Medlin Cemetery, now located in Trophy Club.
-Long ago, the Medlins set aside a section of the cemetery for the Jones family.
+Long ago, the Medlin family set aside a section of the cemetery for the Jones family.